 With piece rate compensation, you can calculate overtime in two ways.

-- You can simply add together the total piece rate earned by the employee during the week, divide by the number of hours worked to determine that week’s regular rate, and then multiply that regular rate by 1.5 to determine the overtime rate for that week.
+- You can simply add together the total piece rate earned by the employee during the week, divide by the number of hours worked to determine that week’s regular rate, and then multiply that regular rate by a multiplier of 1.5 to determine the overtime rate for that week.

 - More simply, you could also choose to pay 1.5 times the piece rate for any pieces completed during overtime hours.